JuliaInv/MUMPSjInv.jl/README.md

 #MUMPS

 Efficiently solving large and sparse linear systems is essential in many areas of scientific computing.
 This project provides an interface to [MUMPS ( a MUltifrontal Massively Parallel sparse direct Solver)](http://mumps.enseeiht.fr/) in Julia.
 To improve the memory-efficiency of the method the software package  [METIS (Serial Graph Partitioning and Fill-reducing Matrix Ordering)](http://glaros.dtc.umn.edu/gkhome/views/metis) is used.
+Please refer to the MUMPS and metis websites for more information and updated versions.

 ## Benchmark Example